 Smith made his debut for the Indian Premier League for Royal Challengers Bangalore as the replacement of Jesse Ryder during the IPL-2010 season.
 He joined Kochi Tuskers Kerala for IPL season 2010.
-Due to his outstanding performance in the BBL season 2011-12, he became the centre of attention for former Indian captain Sourav Ganguly, as he recruited him for Pune Warriors India in the 2010 Indian Premier League.
+Due to his outstanding performance in the BBL season 2011-12.
+He became the center of attention for former Indian captain Sourav Ganguly, as he recruited him for Pune Warriors India in the 2010 Indian Premier League.

 KFC Big Bash T20

-Smith made his debut for New South Wales in the KFC Big Bash T20 match against South Australia at Adelaide.
-Steve became a leading wicket-taker for New South Wales in Big Bash tournament by picking up 4/15 as his best bowling figure and finished 9 wickets overall during the BBL season 2008.
+Smith made his debut for Sydney Sixers in the KFC Big Bash T20 match against South Australia at Adelaide.
+Steve became a leading wicket-taker for New South Wales in the Big Bash tournament by picking up 4/15.
+His best bowling figure and finished 9 wickets overall during the BBL season 2008.

 Other T20 Franchises

-- Smith made his debut for Global T20 Canada cricket tournaments for its maiden edition for Toronto Nationals in the inaugural edition of the tournaments.
+- Smith made his debut for Global T20 Canada cricket tournaments for its maiden edition.
+He played for Toronto Nationals in the inaugural edition of the tournaments.

 - He made his debut for Barbados Trident for the 6th edition of the Caribbean Premier League during CPL 2018.